 Simon Njoroge, 34, spent eight months in Juba, South Sudan for his first assignment between 9 January and 5 November 2015 where he worked as a Flying Technician and an Electrical & Biomedical Engineer.
 He joined MSF in November 2014.

 Simon is a Logistician by profession.
 He has a qualification in Electrical Engineering and is a Fire and Safety Technician specialist.
 He was born in Kenya and grew up in Nakuru in Rift Valley.
-After being offered another assignment to go to Afghanistan to work as a flying electrician, Simon says he is looking forward to go to Afghanistan.
+After being offered another assignment to go to Afghanistan to work as a flying electrician, Simon says he is looking forward to going to Afghanistan.

 What were some of your roles and responsibilities in South Sudan?

-- Ensuring smooth running of the generators and all electrical gadgets in the 5 different MSF projects
+- Ensuring the smooth running of the generators and all electrical gadgets in the 5 different MSF projects

 - Ensuring biomedical equipment were well maintained and up to MSF standards